akahay159/Python-Programs/README.md

 # Python-Programs
 Coding Problems Solutions and Other Technical Talks.
-These problems are from HackerRank and HackersEarth.
+These problems are from HackerRank Codechef, Hackersrank and Leetcode